Standard (metrology): Primary standards

-A set of gauge blocks are used as a working standard to check the calibration of measurement tools such as micrometers.
+A set of gauge blocks is used as a working standard to check the calibration of measurement tools such as micrometers.

 An example of a primary standard was the international prototype of the kilogram (IPK) which was the master kilogram and the primary mass standard for the International System of Units (SI).
-The IPK is a one kilogram mass of a platinum-iridium alloy maintained by the International Bureau of Weights and Measures (BIPM) in Sèvres, France.
+The IPK is a one kilogram mass of a platinum–iridium alloy maintained by the International Bureau of Weights and Measures (BIPM) in Sèvres, France.
+It was the last physical object that defined SI units until the 2019 revision of the SI.

 Another example is the unit of electrical potential, the volt.
-Formerly it was defined in terms of standard cell electrochemical batteries, which limited the stability and precision of the definition.
-Currently the volt is defined in terms of the output of a Josephson junction, which bears a direct relationship to fundamental physical constants.
+Formerly, it was defined in terms of standard cell electrochemical batteries, which limited the stability and precision of the definition.
+The volt is now defined in terms of the output of a Josephson junction, which bears a direct relationship to fundamental physical constants.

-In contrast, the reference standard for the metre is no longer defined by a physical object (as the former international prototype of the metre (IPM) or originally the mètre des Archives).
+The reference standard for the metre is no longer defined by a physical object (as the former international prototype of the metre (IPM) or originally the mètre des Archives).
 In 1983, the standard metre was redefined as the distance light travels in a vacuum during 1/299792458 of a second.